-- Many lifestyle factors are known to negatively influence sperm quality including smoking, excessive alcohol consumption, stress, lack of exercise, and more.
+- Many lifestyle factors are known to influence sperm quality including smoking, alcohol consumption, stress, exercise, heat, and toxin exposure, genetics, and diet/nutrients.

-- Fertility supplements like Vitamin C, D, E, CoQ10, Zinc, and others can help to improve sperm volume and quality and to boost overall male fertility.
+- Nutrients often found in fertility supplements like Vitamin C, D, E, CoQ10, Zinc, and others have been demonstrated to support healthy sperm volume and quality and overall male fertility.

 Key Male Fertility Terms to Understand

-Before we get started on learning about vitamins that can increase sperm volume, it’s important we understand what sperm volume is along with other potentially confusing terms.
+Before we get started on learning about vitamins that can help to support increased sperm volume, it’s important we understand what sperm volume is along with other potentially confusing terms.

-Spermatozoa (aka sperm) are the male reproductive cell or gamete.
+Spermatozoa (aka sperm) are the male reproductive cells or gametes.
 Human sperm is comprised of two main sections, the head (or body) and the tail known as a flagellum.
 The sperm swim through ejaculate and female reproductive fluids to reach and fertilize the female egg.